 \subsection{Results}

 \fparagraph{Overview} We begin our discussion looking at results in Table~\ref{tab:results_all} on the instructional datasets (left).
-Here we achieve new state-of-the-art results on all metrics.
-The gap between our best variant and \textit{Act Mod} is more noticeable for the more challenging mAP W/M metrics.
+Here we achieve new state-of-the-art results on all metrics, with the exception of Acc-A on AIR, where the contrastive loss in \textit{Act Mod}~\cite{doughty2020action} is slightly more effective when considering only antonyms.
+Indeed, the gap between our best variant and \textit{Act Mod} is more noticeable for the more challenging mAP W/M metrics.
 In~\cite{doughty2020action} negative samples are formed only pairing opposite adverbs, thus the model does not receive enough penalty for other negative adverbs.
 In contrast, we provide explicit penalty for non-antonym negative adverbs.
 The poor performance of \textit{S3D pre-trained} indicates that learning adverbs in videos is not trivial.
 Adverbs are not well defined visual entities like objects or actions, thus video-text retrieval approaches looking for correlations between text and video embeddings are likely sub-optimal, even when such embeddings are jointly learnt on the same dataset with a strong model, as is the case for S3D.

 Still looking at the instructional datasets, on AIR all methods achieve higher mAP W/Acc-A but lower mAP M. Considering that there are more adverbs in AIR than in HowTo100M Adverbs, the higher mAP W/Acc-A is indicative of the quality of AIR: given that videos are tighter and cleaner it is possible to learn adverbs more effectively.
 The lower mAP M is due to the long-tail class distribution and shows the opportunities AIR offers to improve methods.